Homeowners Insurance

 Understand the Different Types of Coverage

-Homeowner’s insurance policies typically cover damage to your property, your personal belongings, and liability protection in case someone is injured on your property.
-However, different policies offer different levels of coverage, so it is crucial to understand the different types of coverage available.
+Homeowners insurance policies typically cover damage to your property, your personal belongings, and liability protection if someone is injured on your property.
+Different policies offer different levels of coverage, so it pays to understand the options.
 Standard policy forms range from HO-1 (basic named-peril) to HO-5 (open-peril, broadest coverage), as outlined by the Insurance Information Institute (III).
-Be sure to ask the insurance company to explain the different coverage options so that you can make an informed decision.
-Pay close attention to your policy’s dwelling coverage limit, personal property limit, and personal liability limit — these three figures define the core of your protection.
+Ask the insurer to explain coverage options clearly before you sign anything.

 Coverage Type What It Covers Typical Coverage Limit Range Included in Standard HO-3 Policy?